 Services that are covered for you What you must pay when you get these services Our plan covers up to 100 days in a SNF.
 A prior hospital stay is not required.
-You pay 100% of the total cost for days 101 and beyond Covered services include but are not limited to: Semiprivate room (or a private room if medically necessary) Meals, including special diets Skilled nursing services Physical therapy, occupational therapy, and speech therapy These are 2023 cost-sharing amounts and may change for 2024.
-Central Health Premier Plan I (HMO) will provide updated rates as soon as they are released. therapy Drugs administered to you as part of your plan of care (this includes substances that are naturally present in the body, such as blood clotting factors.)
+You pay 100% of the total cost for days 101 and Covered services include but are not limited to: Semiprivate room (or a private room if medically necessary) Meals, including special diets Skilled nursing services Physical therapy, occupational therapy, and speech therapy Drugs administered to you as part of your plan of care (this includes substances that are naturally present in the body, such as blood clotting factors.)
 Blood - including storage and administration.
-All components of blood are covered beginning with the first pint used Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs X-rays and other radiology services ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily provided by SNFs Physician/Practitioner services A benefit period begins the day you're admitted as an inpatient in a hospital or skilled nursing facility (SNF).
+All components of blood are covered beginning with the first pint used Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs X-rays and other radiology services ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily provided by SNFs Physician/Practitioner services beyond.
+A benefit period begins the day you're admitted as an inpatient in a hospital or skilled nursing facility (SNF).
 The benefit period ends when you haven't received any inpatient hospital care (or skilled care in a SNF) for 60 days in a row.
 If you go into a hospital or a SNF after one benefit period has ended, a new benefit period begins.
 Prior Authorization may be required.
+Referral may be required.
 Generally, you will get your SNF care from network facilities.
-However, under certain conditions listed below, you may be able to pay in-network cost sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.
-Referral may be required.
-A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) A SNF where your spouse is or domestic partner living at the time you leave the hospital
+However, under certain conditions listed below, you may be able to pay in-network cost sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment. • A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) A SNF where your spouse is or domestic partner living at the time you leave the hospital